|Shān dōng 山东 'mountain east'

 Shandong stands as if an island on the East China Plain, indeed in geological times it was an island before the Yellow and Yangzi rivers joined it to the mainland by depositing rich alluvial soil to form the land to its west.
 As recently as 1855 the Yellow River's lower course entered the sea to the south of Shandong.
-So Shandong is set apart from its neighbors even though the Grand Canal passes along its western border.
+So Shandong is set somewhat apart from its neighbors.
 Mountains make up the central spine of the province and so most people live along the rugged coastline.

 Places to visit

 With sites sacred to Confucian and Daoist followers there is much to appreciate in the scenic beauty of the Shandong mountains.

 Mount Tai is revered not only by Daoists but also Buddhist and Confucians with many shrines dotted over it.
 It is a UNESCO world heritage site.
 It is said to have been formed when the Eight Immortals fought the Sea dragon.
 As Mount Tai is considered the most sacred of Chinese mountains many visitors scale its heights.
 They follow in the footsteps of Chinese Emperors and even Chairman Mao.
 Emperor Wudi of the Han dynasty was one of the first Emperors to make sacrifices here.
 The Emperor would make two sacrifices to Earth and two to Heaven, reporting his achievements of office and praying for heavenly favor.
 Jade tablets were buried inscribed with his accomplishments.
 A famous stone inscription is of the Buddhist Diamond Sutra.
 Traditionally the mountain was held to be the location of a tribunal that judges the deeds of the living and the dead.
 In many towns all over China sacred stones are said to have come from Mount Tai ➚ with the power to ward off evil.
 Over the centuries poets such as Li Bai have been inspired by the mountain.